pureinsights/discovery-cli/USER.md

 Arguments:
 `arg`::
-(Required, String) The name or UUID of the processor that will be deleted.
+(Required, string) The name or UUID of the processor that will be deleted.

 Flags: